Azure-Samples/nodejs-microservices/docs/workshop.md

 ## Conclusion

 This is the end of the workshop.
 We hope you enjoyed it, learned something new and more importantly, that you'll be able to take this knowledge back to your projects.

+If you missed any of the steps or would like to check your final code, you can run this command in the terminal to get the completed solution (be sure to commit your code first!): `curl -fsSL https://github.com/Azure-Samples/nodejs-microservices/releases/download/latest/solution.tar.gz | tar -xvz`

 <div class="warning">